vSphere Data Protection (VDP) FAQ (2016565)

 Q: Can I expand my destination datastore within VDP?

-No. Should additional space be required, a new VDP appliance must be deployed (up to 10 per vCenter Server.)
-It is not possible to migrate data from the original VDP Appliance to a new, larger appliance.
+Yes, if using VDP Advanced.
+If using VDP Basic and require additional space, a new VDP appliance must be deployed (up to 10 per vCenter Server).
+It is not possible to migrate data from the original VDP basic appliance to a new, larger appliance.

 Q: Is DNS required for VDP to work?